Buy Tamiflu Online

 Earlier in this article, you saw how dosing is calculated for children and teenagers, because it is usually weight-based.
 For adults, dosing is often simpler.
 Many adults receive the standard labeled regimen (often 75 mg twice daily for 5 days).
 Adjustments are mainly considered when kidney function is reduced, since oseltamivir is cleared through the kidneys.

-Key point: Adult dosing typically follows the standard regimen, then gets tailored if needed.
-Kidney function and the purpose (treatment vs prevention) are the two factors that most often change the schedule.
-In higher-risk situations, starting early usually matters more than trying to “increase” the dose.
+Adult dosing typically follows the standard regimen and is then tailored when needed.
+Kidney function and the clinical goal (treatment vs prevention) are the two factors that most often change the schedule.
+In higher-risk situations, starting therapy early usually matters more than increasing the dose.

 Side effects: what’s most common